jerkin61/jerkin61/README.md

 - 👋 Hi, I’m @jerkin61, a one man programmer.
 Too bad.
 - 👀 I’m interested in boring stuff.
 - 🌱 I’m currently learning how to be cool. ( I'm not always sure how to introduce myself. :)
-- 💞️ I’m looking to collaborate on Flutter
+- 💞️ I’m looking to collaborate on Flutter, React overall MERN stack
 - 📫 How to reach me.
-Visit krisever.com/estore
+Visit jerquinbayudo@gmail.com
 -

 <!---